 Failing to comply with the articles relating to security and data breach notification attract fines of up to 10 million Euros or 2% of annual worldwide turnover, potentially for both the controller and the processor.
 As data breach often leads to investigations by supervisory authorities and often uncovers other areas of non-compliance, it is quite possible that fines of up to 20 million Euros or 4% of annual worldwide turnover will also be triggered.

-1. Notification will become the norm: Sweeping breaches under the carpet will become a very high risk option under GDPR.
-Organisations that are found to have deliberately not notified can expect the highest fines and lasting damage to corporate and individual reputations.
-Notifying and building data breach infrastructure to enable prompt, compliant notification will be a necessity under GDPR.
+1. Notification has become the norm: Sweeping breaches under the carpet will become a very high risk option under GDPR.
+Organizations that are found to have deliberately not notified can expect the highest fines and lasting damage to corporate and individual reputations.
+Notifying and building data breach infrastructure to enable prompt, compliant notification is a necessity under GDPR.

 a.
-Technology requirements: these will vary for each organisation but will typically include a combination of firewalls, log recording, data loss prevention, malware detection and similar applications.
+Technology requirements: these will vary for each organization but will typically include a combination of firewalls, log recording, data loss prevention, malware detection and similar applications.
 There are an increasingly sophisticated array of applications that learn what “normal” looks like for a particular corporate network to be able to spot unusual events more effectively.
-The state of the art continues to change rapidly as organisations try to keep pace with sophisticated hackers.
-Regular privacy impact assessments and upgrades of technology will be required.
+The state of the art continues to change rapidly as organizations try to keep pace with sophisticated hackers.
+Regular privacy impact assessments and upgrades of technology are required.

 b.
 Breach response procedures: to gain the greatest protection from technology, investment is required in dealing with red flags when they are raised by internal detection systems or notified from external sources.
 Effective breach response requires a combination of skill sets including IT, PR and legal.
 Develop a plan and test it; regularly.